 The first chapter of The Screwtape Letters seems to respond directly to some of the confusion that Lewis is feeling when he writes to Warren.
 Uncle Screwtape, giving advice to his nephew Wormwood about his “charge,” states:

 Your man has been accustomed, ever since he was a boy, to have a dozen incompatible philosophies dancing about together inside his head.
 He doesn’t think of doctrines as primarily “true” or “false,” but as “academic” or “practical,” “outworn” or “contemporary,” “conventional” or “ruthless.”
 Jargon, not argument, is your best ally in keeping him from the Church.
 Don’t waste time trying to make him think materialism is true!
 Make him think it is strong, stark, or courageous—that it is the philosophy of the future.
 That is the sort of thing he cares about.

 Uncle Screwtape suggests that language is not about truth claims but about “jargon.”
 Rhetoric, not truth, must rule if evil is to be successful.
 Hitler was not interested in truth, but in rhetorically justifying his case.

 The difficulty today is that knowledge is no longer understood holistically but as a competitive notion in which society determines its nature.
 Who gets to determine what is knowledge is at the forefront of our educational endeavor.
 The definition of knowledge has been changed.
 In today’s society we have anointed our popular artists and our research universities as kings of knowledge.

-For more from this book please click here.
+For more from my book, Education for Human Flourishing, please click here.